Gosho-ha Hyōhō Niten Ichi-ryū: About the ryū

 In 1976, Kiyonaga Tadanao died suddenly, without leaving a designed successor.
 As Soke Daiken, Gosho Motoharu continued to represent the ryū on this period.
-After eight months without a soke, the Kiyonaga family asked Gosho Motoharu to prepare Imai Massayuke, a Kendo teacher of the same town, who made contact with the style months earlier interested in learning more about the Bōjutsu of the Niten Ichi-ryū, to stay as 10th soke, while the son of the 9th Soke, Kiyonaga Fumiya, would be the 11th soke.
+After eight months without a sōke, the Kiyonaga family asked Gosho Motoharu to prepare Imai Massayuke, a kendo teacher of the same town, who made contact with the style months earlier interested in learning more about the bōjutsu of the Niten Ichi-ryū, to stay as 10th sōke, while the son of the 9th sōke, Kiyonaga Fumiya, would be the 11th sōke.

 Gosho Motoharu taught to Imai Massayuke and Kiyonaga Fumiya all the curriculum of the ryū in the following months and years, and remained as the main responsible for the techniques teachings.
 Together, they represented the ryū on many occasions and countries, such as France (1983), China (1986) and Australia (1988).

-In the end of the 1980s, the 10th Soke and the Shihan splintered their ways.
-At this time, Gosho Motoharu was graded as Iaido Hanshi Hachidan by the ZNIR, and was also responsible for Sekiguchi-ryū.
-Imai Massayuke did not receive Menkyo Kaiden in Hyōhō Niten Ichi-ryū from Gosho Motoharu, thus breaking the Menkyo Kaiden transmission.
+In the end of the 1980s, the 10th sōke and the shihan splintered their ways.
+At this time, Gosho Motoharu was graded as iaido Hanshi Hachidan by the ZNIR, and was also responsible for Sekiguchi-ryū.
+Imai Massayuke did not receive menkyo kaiden in Hyōhō Niten Ichi-ryū from Gosho Motoharu, thus breaking the menkyo kaiden transmission.

 At this time, there were changes in the kata of the ryū under Imai Massayuke.
 The techniques of the style became different of the style as taught by Aoki Kikuo.
-One of the best known records of the original techniques is the Nippon Budokan Archive, recorded in 1981 with Gosho Motoharu acting as Uchidachi and the 10th Soke, Imai Massayuke, as Shidachi.
+One of the best known records of the original techniques is the Nippon Budokan Archive, recorded in 1981 with Gosho Motoharu acting as uchidachi and the 10th sōke, Imai Massayuke, as shidachi.